underscoreio/shapeless-guide/src/pages/nat/ops.md

 Shapeless provides a suite of other operations based on `Nat`.
-The `apply` methods on `HList` and `Coproduct` and can accept `Nats` as value or type parameters:
+The `apply` methods on `HList` and `Coproduct` can accept `Nats` as value or type parameters:

 ```tut:book:silent
 import shapeless._